-You know you need to get signed off work with stress when you start feeling that your productivity is starting to get affected by the stress and you start feeling like you don’t want to go to work anymore.
+While quitting your job owing to excessive work stress might seem tempting, you know you need to get signed off work with stress when you start feeling that your productivity is starting to get affected by the stress and you start feeling like you don’t want to go to work anymore.

 In trying to ascertain when you need to get signed off work with stress, you may also benefit from knowing the signs and symptoms of stress, which according to WebMD are:

 - “Becoming easily agitated, frustrated, and moody